Everything You Need To Know About Peckham Levels

 I’m particularly keen to see what their kid’s activities will be.
 Keep an eye out for coding clubs, arts and crafts, reading and cooking workshops during the school holidays.

-For now, go enjoy the ambiance, food and space either with the family or just with friends.
+For now, go enjoy the ambience, food and space either with the family or just with friends.
 It can only get better.

 Note: Peckham Levels have new businesses scheduled to open throughout 2018, so it’s possible that not all restaurants/bars/food pop-us are covered in this article – surely another reason to visit?